ucsb-cs148-s21/1pm-t8-bike/docs/DEPLOY.md

 * Install Node.js: https://nodejs.org/en/download/
 * Setup .env environment file:

-1. REACT_APP_AUTH_CLIENT_ID = <Google OAuth ID>
+1. REACT_APP_AUTH_CLIENT_ID = '425045287491-hopbavpi7dkcan749qnkdr2avfn5gj6c.apps.googleusercontent.com'
-  * Follow these instructions: Go to the Google API Credentials website, sign in with your Google account, and create a new project.
-Within the Credentials tabs, select Create Credentials, then choose the OAuth client ID option.
-Once you have created the credential, update its list of URIs to include the webpage address hosting the app.
-Finally, you should be able to copy the client ID and paste it into the .env file.
+  * Follow these instructions: In your .env file, add this line: **REACT_APP_AUTH_CLIENT_ID = '425045287491-hopbavpi7dkcan749qnkdr2avfn5gj6c.apps.googleusercontent.com'**.
+Now, the map should be able to render properly on the page.
+This API key is enabled for users to be able to access the map and its features.

 2. REACT_APP_GOOGLE_KEY = 'AIzaSyD6uJFBrWLVwIr8NuiOqgCOHZCvOOxb3MA'
   * Follow these instructions: In your .env file, add this line: **REACT_APP_GOOGLE_KEY = 'AIzaSyD6uJFBrWLVwIr8NuiOqgCOHZCvOOxb3MA'**.
 Now, the map should be able to render properly on the page.
 This API key is enabled for users to be able to access the map and its features.